wodby/docs/servers/disconnect-server.md

-# Disconnecting a server from Wodby
+# Disconnecting a Server from Wodby

 To uninstall Wodby's infrastructure from your server simply execute following command as a root: